LISTEN NOW: Under the Lights podcast presented by SYNLawn

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Gary to the Clay-Chalkville at Vestavia Hills game on Friday on the final week of the regular season.
+This week's Game of the Week will be Vestavia Hills at Mary G. Montgomery in the opening round of the Class 7A playoffs.

-Briarwood hosts McAdory, Chelsea plays at Oak Mountain and Spain Park travels to Gardendale, as all the teams wrap up regular season play.
+Chelsea travels to Saraland on Thursday and Spain Park hosts McGill-Toolen on Friday in the opening round of the Class 6A playoffs.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.